samapriya/awesome-gee-community-datasets/docs/involved.md

     ---

-    We are an unfunded project so community donors and sponors make a world of difference to the project.
+    We're an unfunded project, so community donors and sponsors make a world of difference.

     ---